wzgwzg/Multitask_Weather/README.md

 Dataset
 ------
-The pretrained model and raw data used in our paper are available at [here.](https://pan.baidu.com/s/1pMDE2uv)
+The pretrained model and raw data used in our paper are available at [Baidu network disk](https://pan.baidu.com/s/1pMDE2uv) or [MEGA network disk.](https://mega.nz/#F!I7hWmLQQ!iq3XgDR3C1PkX7BmDvfPXw)

 <br>